 These rules are less iron-clad, and more "if you do it you will be asked nicely not to do it again".

 1. No linking to illegal streams, in match threads or elsewhere.
 Whether you agree with the law or not, it is illegal to stream and to consume streamed media, and SBN rules forbid linking to streams.
 So don't do it.

 2. Please limit the use of chatspeak.
 The occasional use is fine, but please do not use chatspeak as a conversational style on TSF - it's jarring to read and an endless stream of "LOL" and "+1" in response to a good/funny comment, and they don't add much of anything substantive to a conversation.
 (There is also the "rec" button on comments, which is like a +1 that also makes things pretty colors!
 Use that!)

-3. ** NEW ** No relentless negativity.
+3. No relentless negativity.
 Relentless negativity is a form of trolling, even if it's not intentional.
-Posting about how Arsenal sucks or Wenger sucks or the board sucks or Stan Kroenke sucks or how everything's going wrong contintually, particularly without proposing solutions, is just as bad as outright trolling.
+Posting about how Arsenal sucks or Wenger sucks or the board sucks or Stan Kroenke sucks or how everything's always going wrong continually, particularly without proposing solutions, is just as bad as outright trolling.
 There's a difference between someone who aims to point out flaws and be constructive and someone who is destructive; it's often one of tone.
-[EDIT: Match threads will often get testy, which is understandable, but if you're relentless, or still being endlessly negative a day later, that's not going to work.]
+[EDIT: Match threads will often get testy, which is understandable, but if you're relentless about it, or still being endlessly negative a day later, that's not going to fly.]

 This site is supposed to be fun.
 Being relentlessly negative is the exact opposite.
 Please, please do not do this.
 If you do, congratulations

 The Cultural Stuff

 These aren't so much "rules" as they are guidelines.